consolelogtris/consolelogtris/README.md

 - 👋 Hi, I’m @consolelogtris
-- 👀 I’m interested in ... tech! duhh
+- 👀 Passionate about tech, language learning and my cat
-- 🌱 I’m currently learning HTML, CSS and JS
+- 🌱 I’m currrently learning Python

 <!---
 consolelogtris/consolelogtris is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.